cabumtz/boilerplate/README.md

 # What is this? #

 This Boilerplate is a HTML5/CSS/JS Skeleton for start a web site quickly and orderly.
-Contain a group of Javscript plugins and CSS/LESS styles for a rapid start.
+Contains a group of Javscript plugins and CSS/LESS styles for a rapid start.

 # How i use this? #

 Just clone the repo and start add, edit and delete as necessary.
-Se conventions for use, bootstrap and jquery plugins for more instructions.
+See conventions for use, bootstrap and jquery plugins for more instructions.
 And for best practice follow de next conventions.

 ## File structure and names ##